Shiffo0/MGS2-PCVR/README.md

 ## What's next?

-Future work focuses on **Raiden and the Plant chapter**, including further coolant and SOCOM validation, scope and sniper-rifle support, further Stinger work (lock-on validation) and HF-blade support.
+Future work focuses on **Raiden and the Plant chapter**, including further coolant validation, scope and sniper-rifle support, further Stinger work (lock-on validation) and HF-blade support.
 There is no release date for complete Raiden support yet.

 ## Troubleshooting and feedback